Baked Eggs Skillet with Avocado and Spicy Tomatoes

 1 can (10 oz.)
 Ro-Tel tomatoes (I used Original Ro-Tel, which was plenty spicy for me!)

 1 ripe avocado, sliced lengthwise into 10 slices

 Vege-Sal and fresh-ground black pepper, to taste

 Preheat oven to 400F/200C.
 Break eggs into individual ramekins and let the eggs come to room temperature while you proceed with the recipe.
 (This might seem a bit fussy, but if you start with cold eggs the yolks will get too done by the time the whites are cooked.)

-Everything in this recipe is a low-glycemic (and low-carb) ingredient, and this would be great for any phase of the South Beach Diet.
+Everything in this recipe is a low-carb ingredient, and this would be great for any phase of the South Beach Diet or other low-carb eating plans.
 (If you add low-carb tortillas or 100% whole wheat toast, that would be Phase 2 or 3 for South Beach.)

 More Eggs and Tomatoes to Enjoy:

 Tuscan Baked Eggs with Tomatoes, Red Onion, Garlic, Parmesan, and Herbs ~ Kalyn’s Kitchen